evanharmon/eph-headspace/aws-iam.md

 ### Trust Policy

-who is allowed to assume role
+Assume a role as an IAM user

-example trust relationship
+example trust relationship policy

 ```json
 {